Insider Guide to Athens 2023

 Moon & Stars

-Here is a selection of hotels from The Boutique Vibe that will ensure a luxurious and comfortable stay in Athens.
+Here is a selection of hotels from The Boutique Vibe that will ensure a luxurious and comfortable stay.

 The weather in Athens

-The winter months of December to February are much milder, with an average temperature of around 12 degrees Celsius (54 degrees Fahrenheit).
-The temperature can drop as low as 5 degrees Celsius (41 degrees Fahrenheit) during the coldest days, and it can be quite chilly, especially in the evening.
-The city also experiences occasional rainfall during this time, so it’s best to pack an umbrella and a jacket.
+Conversely, the winter season of December to February is much milder, with an average temperature of about 12 degrees Celsius (54 degrees Fahrenheit).
+Temperatures during the coldest days can drop to as low as 5 degrees Celsius (41 degrees Fahrenheit), with chilly evenings.
+During this time, the city experiences occasional rainfall, making it wise to pack an umbrella and a jacket.

 Travel from Athens to the islands